Laxman Singh Rathore: Career

 Dr Rathore had served as Vice Chair as well as Chair (Acting) of Intergovernmental Board for Climate Service (IBCS) and played a key role in development of GFCS.
 As a Member of WMO Executive council; Vice President, Commission for Agriculture Meteorology of WMO; Member management board, WMO Commission for Agriculture Meteorology; Chairman, Governing Council of SAARC Meteorological Research Centre, Dhaka; Co-Chair, Working Group for Indo-US co-operation on ‘Weather and Climate Forecasting for Crop Management; Visiting Scientist, University of Nebraska, Nebraska, USA, as UN fellow; Member, Task Team on capacity building in meteorology and allied sciences for Regional Association II (Asia) of WMO and Member; Member, Indo-US collaboration on meteorological application for risk reduction in agriculture, he made noteworthy contribution in meteorological and allied arena at global level.

 Dr Rathore participated in third Indian Antarctic Expedition during 1983-84 and also visited over two dozen countries and delivered valuable service on finer aspects of inter relationship of weather & agriculture beside contributing to science diplomacy.

-Dr Rathore, who is a Fellow of Indian Meteorological Society and also the Association of Agro-meteorologists, has published more than 100 research pater and written around a dozen books and many chapters in books.
+Dr Rathore, who is a Fellow of Indian Meteorological Society and also the Association of Agro-meteorologists, has published more than 100 research paper and written around a dozen books and many chapters in books.
 Even after retirement from active service of Government of India he is making immense contribution to society through his role as Member, Advisory Committee, National Disaster Management Authority, GOI, International Consultant of The World Bank, Consultant of the UNDP, President Society for Rural Improvement, National Vice President, Vigyan Bharti and various committees of Government of India.